Getting Started with Excel Campus

 The ability to effectively communicate your data and analysis is probably one of the most valuable skills for any analyst.
 Employers are always looking for someone that can create visualizations that tell a story to executives and upper management.
 This course equips you with all the Excel charting and data mining skills necessary to create great looking dashboards.
 It includes over 9 hours of instruction, broken up into 70+ videos.
 I find myself re-watching these videos all the time for a quick refresher on the techniques.
 Checkout my full video review of the course.

-John also has a Free Webinar on Pivot Tables that will teach you the basics.
+I also has a Free Webinar on Pivot Tables called “The 5 Secrets to Understanding Pivot Tables” that will help you get started

 by Dave Bruns from ExcelJet.net